 You can break down the tools available to manage customer data into Customer Relationship Management tools (CRM), Customer Data Platforms (CDP), and Data Management Platforms (DMPs).
 Some marketers are leaning pretty hard on marketing automation tools too, sometimes with a CDI in the background, sometimes not.
 (I have seen a Frankenstack or two in my time.)

-What makes all these types of tools different from each other?
+What makes all these types of applications different from each other?
 First up, here’s the quick-and-dirty checklist:

 |Holistic customer data||No||No||Yes|